 Time of Use Rates

 Time of Use Rate (TOUR) provides consumers with a discount for using energy during off peak hours.
 Fort Collins Utilities can inform you about when electricity will be cheap.
-You can then run appliances during cheap times (dishwasher, cloths dryer, new refrigerators and A/C).
+You can then run appliances during cheap times (dishwasher, clothes dryer, new refrigerators and A/C).
 If you have an electric car you can tell it to charge when electricity is cheap, and conversely, tell it to supply power to Utilities when electricity is expensive.
 Your car can make money as a power plant!
 The Smartmeters recently installed allow TOUR.

 TOUR is a tool meeting the sustainability test by saving individual consumers money on bills, reducing the need for natural gas electric generation, and saving money for the community as a whole by delaying the need for another power plant.